Substitution Principle and semidirect products

 Let $X$ be a topological space.
 Then, the \emph{\v Cech-Stone compactification} of $X$ is the unique (up to homeomorphism) compact Hausdorff space $\beta (X)$ together with a continuous function $e: X \to \beta (X)$ satisfying the following universal property: every continuous function $f: X \to Z$ into a compact Hausdorff space~$Z$ uniquely determines a continuous function $\beta f: \beta (X) \to Z$ making the following diagram commute:

 In the case where $X$ is a completely regular $T_1$ space, the map~$e$ is in fact an embedding~\cite[Section~19]{Willard70}.
 This is for instance the case of discrete and of Boolean spaces.
 It may be proved that, for a set $S$, the dual space of $\cP(S)$ is the \emph{\v Cech-Stone compactification} of the discrete space~$S$.
 This fact has been extensively used in the topo-algebraic approach to non-regular languages over finite alphabets (see e.g.~\cite{GehrkeGrigorieffPin10,GehrkePetrisanReggio16}).
 However, as already mentioned, in the present work we also consider languages over profinite alphabets.
 For that reason, we will be handling dual spaces of Boolean algebras of the form $\cl(X)$, for spaces~$X$ that are not discrete.
 In the case where $X$ is zero-dimensional, the dual space of $\cl(X)$ is known as the \emph{Banaschewski compactification}~\cite{Banaschewski55, Banaschewski64} of~$X$ and it is denoted by~$\beta_0(X)$.
 At the level of morphisms, $\beta_0$ assigns to each continuous map the dual of the Boolean algebra homomorphism taking inverse image on clopens.
-Moreover, we have a topological embedding $e_X: X \rightarrowtail \beta_0(X)$ with dense image defined by $e_X(x) = \{K \in\cl(X) \mid x \in K\}$ (see e.g. \cite[Section~4.7, Proposition~(b)]{PorterWoods88}) and it is easy to see that for every continuous function $f: X \to Y$ between zero-dimensional spaces the following diagram commutes:
+Moreover, for a zero-dimensional space~$X$, the unit~\eqref{eq:29} of the dual adjunction between Boolean algebras and topological spaces is an embedding $\eta_X: X \rightarrowtail \beta_0(X)$ with dense image (see e.g. \cite[Section~4.7, Proposition~(b)]{PorterWoods88}) and it is easy to see that for every continuous function $f: X \to Y$ between zero-dimensional spaces the following diagram commutes:

 There are some cases where the \v Cech-Stone and the Banaschewski compactifications coincide, e.g. for discrete spaces as mentioned above.
 More generally, we have the following:

 A space is said to have \emph{\v Cech-dimension zero} provided that each finite open cover admits a finite clopen refinement.
 In particular, every compact zero-dimensional space, and so, every Boolean space, has \v Cech-dimension zero.